DavidCPorter/janus-framework/README.md

 ![fig_1](./utils/img/janus_architecture.png)

 An important design goal of JANUS was maintaining an abstract view of the modules that make up a system's architecture.
 Users can adapt their systems to JANUS easily with a familiar syntax and simple interface.
-Modules can be created and plugged into JANUS in one of 5 stages:
+Modules can be created and plugged into JANUS in any of the 5 stages:

 1) `ENV` environment running the software
 2) `SERVICES` core features of the cloud-native system